anicasingh/SQLgroup8project2/README.md

 4. Nick Dortzbach [@dortzenbacher](https://www.github.com/dortzenbacher)
 5. Jonah Kilpi [@Jonah-Kilpi](https://www.github.com/Jonah-Kilpi)
 # Data Set:
-This dataset appears to be a record of traffic crashes, including details like crash date, time, location, and contributing factors.
-The Motor Vehicle Collisions data tables contain information from all police reported motor vehicle collisions in NYC.
+This data set was obtained from the US Data Government Website, and the publisher of the dataset is The City of New York.
+This dataset is a record of traffic crashes, including details like crash date, time, location, and contributing factors.
+The Motor Vehicle Collisions data tables contain information from all police-reported motor vehicle collisions in NYC.
 The police report (MV104-AN) is required to be filled out for collisions where someone is injured or killed, or where there is at least $1000 worth of damage and provides data that could be used for traffic safety analysis.
+This dataset could be used to analyze trends in traffic accidents, identify high-risk locations, and inform safety measures.
 # Questions:
 **1. In 2023, what was the total number of collisions that occurred during each hour of the day across the boroughs with the 3 highest number of collisions, and how did this distribution differ for the causes of driver inattention, backing unsafely, failure to yield the right-of-way, and following too closely?**